oalfonso-o/mkdocs/docs/posts/mailserver.md

 ``` bash linenums="1"
 openssl dhparam 4096 > /root/dovecot/dh.pem
 ```
-&nbsp;<br>
+To understand better what is DH check the [Wikipedia page](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange) &nbsp;<br>

 This is enough for now, let's move to the [DNS](#dns) and [Certificates](#certificates) section which is also needed for [Postfix](#postfix)